SeaGL/organization/meetings/2025/20250922-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- sen: happy to be here, things are heating up, join us wednesday
-- AJ: cranking through meetings, nice to not be pushing till the end, excited for dinner and ephemeral server
-- Norm: seems like more is happening earlier than last year, todo items getting done
-- Alfredo: like that we seem to be at a good pace, no one is (visibly) panicking
-- Dina: really hungry, happy to be here
-- Kim: great to hear everything is going smooth this year, partnerships is weak point
-- Salt: <3

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)